sramteke171/javascript-oop/readme.md

 #### How have we been writing code up until this point?

 We have been writing **procedural code**, which basically means we are writing and executing code as we need it.
-We'll define some variables and functions here, maybe some event listeners there.
-We end up with a lot of separate pieces that contribute to the overall functionality of an application.
+Often, this means we end up with a lot of separate pieces that contribute to the overall functionality of an application.

-#### What is an object in programming?

-An object encapsulates related data and behavior in an organized structure.

 #### Why might we use an OOP approach to programming?